pavelchristof/gomoku-ai/README.md

   * The training pipeline reads these file, constructs features and trains a convolutional value network.
   * GPU training is 20x faster then CPU on my machine.
-  * The network quickly achieves 71% binary accuracy on random games, when optimizing the mean square loss.
-Mean square loss gives more conservative predictions, approximating the expected value of a position.
+  * The network quickly achieves 88% binary accuracy on random games.

 The TODO list is: